sous-chefs/ruby_rbenv/README.md

 is the target, but omit the tags to get the head of development.
 A valid Chef repository structure like the [Opscode repo][chef_repo] is also assumed.

-## <a name="installation-platform"></a> From the Opscode Community Platform

-To install this cookbook from the Opscode platform, use the *knife* command:

-    knife cookbook site install rbenv

 ## <a name="installation-librarian"></a> Using Librarian

 The [Librarian][librarian] gem aims to be Bundler for your Chef cookbooks.